aarsha01/expense-app/README.md

 4. **Save** - Click the Save button to persist your changes
 5. **Export** - Download your data as CSV for backup

-## License

-MIT

----

-Built with Next.js and Tailwind CSS